-The Pfeiffer Review is the University art and literary magazine that is published each year.
+The Phoenix is the University art and literary magazine that is published each year.
 It serves to recognize and share creative literary and artistic talents from our own Pfeiffer community.
-A student editorial board and its advisor make selections for the Pfeiffer Review.
+A student editorial board and its advisor make selections for The Phoenix.